Afghanistan's Karzai rings the changes in security leadership

 Patang, a majority Pashtun and former police officer, had risen swiftly in Karzai's government, leading efforts to train police and volunteer militias, and forging close ties with Western donors as a liaison with NATO reconstruction teams.

-Last August parliament voted to remove then Defense Minister Abdul Rahim Wardak and then Interior Minister Bismillah Khan Mohammadi over a series of assassinations of top officials and incidents of cross-border fire with neighboring Pakistan.
+Last August parliament voted to remove then Defence Minister Abdul Rahim Wardak and then Interior Minister Bismillah Khan Mohammadi over a series of assassinations of top officials and incidents of cross-border fire with neighbouring Pakistan.

 (Writing by Dylan Welch; Editing by Jeremy Laurence)